TomLing/tomling.github.io/_drafts/2019-01-24-azure-serverless-functions-routing-options.md

 ## Azure Functions Default Routing

-To demonstrate the various routing options I will be using the default Azure Functions 2.0 (.NET Core) HTTP trigger template which looks a like this (at the time of writing).
+To demonstrate the various routing options, I will be using the default Azure Functions 2.0 (.NET Core) HTTP trigger template which looks a like this, (at the time of writing).

 {% highlight csharp %}
 [FunctionName("NameFunction")]